ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT3: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).

-* OPT4: Optionally, specify policies that instruct clients to retain messages and for how long, if they are unsuccessfully decrypted (see {{update-keys}}).
+* OPT4: Optionally, specify policies that instruct Clients to retain messages and for how long, if they are unsuccessfully decrypted (see {{update-keys}}).
 This makes it possible to decrypt such messages after getting updated keying material.

 * OPT5: Optionally, specify possible or required payload formats for specific error cases.